TwoScoopGames/ScoopChain/README.md

 A ScoopChain is a continuously growing list of flavors, called scoops, which are licked and secured using creamtography.

-Check back on March 2, 2018 for the launch of the bitcone validator and a secret surprise:
+Check back on March 2, 2018 for the launch of the bitcone flavor validator and a secret surprise:
 [http://twoscoopgames.com/bitcone/](http://twoscoopgames.com/bitcone/)